Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: The compiler gives me an error message if I try to copy one array into another by using the assignment operator.
+<span class="ques"></span> The compiler gives me an error message if I try to copy one array into another by using the assignment operator.
 What's wrong?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: Although it looks quite plausible, the assignment
+<span class="ans"></span> Although it looks quite plausible, the assignment

 ```C
 a = b; /* a and b are arrays */